3. Maths4ML: Dot Product

 The angle between the vectors/arrow tells the cosine similarity.

-- Vectors pointing is same directions will have angle of $0\degree$ : perfectly aligned.
+- Vectors pointing is same directions will have angle of : perfectly aligned.

-- Vectors perpendicular to each other will have angle of $90\degree$ : unrelated.
+- Vectors perpendicular to each other will have angle of : unrelated.

 To understand projections dot product and its geometric definition is helpful.